How to find a handyman: Expert tips to remember

 Understanding the call-out fee

 A call-out fee is unique to handyman services.
 It’s a fee you pay to get the handyman to come and inspect your task.
-It typically costs around $40 to $50 and covers the handyman’s expertise, petrol, and travel time to your home.
+This covers the handyman’s expertise, petrol, and travel time to your home.
 This is either factored into the total price or paid upfront for the work.